mzweilin/EvadeML-Zoo/Reproduce_FeatureSqueezing.md

 }
 ```

-The note was created to help reproduce the results on the paper.
+The note was created to help reproduce the results of the [Feature Squeezing paper](https://arxiv.org/pdf/1704.01155.pdf).
 The code was developed on Python 2, but should be runnable on Python 3 with tiny modifications.

 ## 1. Install dependencies.